 The nomination packet includes the following items for each nominated staff member:

-- Resume of the staff member.
+- Resume of the staff member

-Committee members: Students representative of multiple majors of the College, as selected by the Dean’s office in consultation with department faculty
+Committee members: students representative of multiple majors of the College, as selected by the Dean’s office in consultation with department faculty

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were awardees in the past five years.

-Past recipients who are ineligible in 2024:
+Past recipients who are ineligible in 2025:

 2023: Rebekah Ownby, Agricultural Leadership, Education and Communications